-Adhesive bandages are supplied for covering minor skin wounds (marked First Aid drawer near safety shower station).
-More serious injuries should be referred to Health Services, Room A364.
-Refer to the Emergency Procedures Manual for more detailed instructions.
+Adhesive bandages are supplied for covering minor skin wounds in first aid kits.
+More serious injuries (more than a Band Aid) should be referred to NCH (Northwest Community Hospital) Outpatient Care Center in Building M. Refer to the Emergency Procedures Manual for more detailed instructions.